THE MOST COMMON MYTHS ASSOCIATED WITH CREDIT SCORE

 When You Get Married, Your Scores Merge

-In fact there is nothing like merging of credit scores.
+In fact, there is nothing like merging of credit scores.
 Whatever your marital status is, credit scores are calculated according to individual financial history.
 Joint bank accounts won’t affect anything about your credit record and ranks whereas joint loan accounts impact your CIBIL score.

 Debit Card Impacts Your CIBIL Score

-Debit cards don’t help build your credit history or get credit score.
+Debit cards don’t help build your credit history or get a credit score.
 Because a debit card is a tool for accessing your savings account balance and does not cover the ‘credit’ principle, any debit card purchases will not be considered to build up your credit history or credit score.

 Applying for Multiple Loans Damages Your CIBIL Score